IsaacSong175/Isaac-Song/content/authors/admin/_index.md

 # Education to show in About widget
 education:
-  courses:
+  - course: Candidate for Bachelor of Applied Science
-    - Candidate for Bachelor of Applied Science
+      institution: University of Waterloo
-      year: 2019 – present
+      year: 2019-present

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons